Junius Bate

-Felisianus Junius Rato Bate (born 9 June 1993) simply known as Junius R. Bate is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persela Lamongan.
+Felisianus Junius Rato Bate (born 9 June 1993), simply known as Junius Bate, is an Indonesian professional footballer who plays as a full-back for the Indonesia national beach soccer team.

 Club career

 Kalteng Putra

 He was signed for Kalteng Putra to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSM Makassar

 In June 2021, Junius confirmed his transfer to PSM Makassar.

 Persiba Balikpapan (loan)

 In 2021, Junius signed a contract with Indonesian Liga 2 club Persiba Balikpapan, on loan from PSM Makassar in the 2021 season.
 He made his league debut on 20 October against Persewar Waropen at the Tuah Pahoe Stadium, Palangka Raya.